managarm/lai/README.md

+> [!CAUTION]
+> **LAI is currently not actively maintained.
+We recommend using the excellent [uACPI](https://github.com/uACPI/uACPI) library instead. uACPI is actively maintained and at this point more feature complete than LAI.**

 # Lightweight AML Interpreter

 LAI is an interpreter for AML, the ACPI Machine Language.
 AML is an integral component of modern BIOS and UEFI firmware, both on x86(_64) machines and ARM servers.